Tri-National Tornado Training Establishment: Structure

 Allocation of aircraft was Germany: 23, UK: 19, and Italy: 6.
 Flying training began on 5 January 1981.
 It was manned by personnel of all three participating nations, trained 300 crews a year when at its height and consisted of three squadrons of Tornados.

 TTTE was a unit of approximately 1,600 military and 130 civilian employees.
 The Royal Air Force provided technicians and logistics personnel, the staff and the three training squadrons were manned by the three nations.
 The post of the Wing Commander varied between the three nations.

 Units

 Staff and students of the three squadrons (Tornado Operational Conversion Unit – TOCU) were tri-nationally mixed.
 A-Squadron was headed by a German, B-Squadron by a British and C-Squadron by an Italian squadron commander.

 Standardization Squadron (S-Squadron) was responsible for follow-on training, training of instructor pilots and conducting check flights.
 Theory lessons and simulator training was conducted by Ground School.

 Funding

 Cost sharing followed the ratio of flown sorties: 40:40:20 (Germany/Great Britain/Italy).

+Incidents

+1988 crash

+On Tuesday 9 August 1988, at 9.30pm, two Panavia Tornado aircraft collided at Blencarn, from RAF Cottesmore TTTE and 617 Sqn at RAF Marham.
+All were killed.